DanelahLA/YouTube-Video-Overviews/Fall Secret Path Video Creation Overview.md

 #### Path Section 1 - Entering the Forest (Complete for C Rating)
-PSS - Amino Acid (Green) Sedative (Yellow) Hardener (Blue) Enemies of note: Life Suckers, Infected and Rebirth (flying monster)
+PSS - Amino Acid (Green) Sedative (Yellow) Hardener (Blue) Enemies of note: Life Suckers, Infected and Rebirth (flying monster) Screen Info: Start with 1, split to 2 (1 from group of 3, 1 from runner)

 * The Sniper Icon indicates a target is best suited for sniping. (?)
 * Clear the 3 Life Suckers as a team.